vockes/DayZ_Private_Controlcenter/README.md

  ------------

- To start editing wait until Chive has connected to MySQL sucessfully, login using default MySQL information and select the database "dayz".
+ To start editing wait until Chive has connected to MySQL sucessfully, login using default MySQL information and select the database "dayz_chernarus" or "dayz_lingor" if you run a lingor server.
 Now you can see and edit all information (To view the contents of a table you have to click on "Browse") ...

  - instances: